Lynden Trail

-Lynden Antonio Trail (born March 19, 1991) is an American football linebacker who is currently a free agent.
+Lynden Antonio Trail (born March 19, 1991) is an American former professional football linebacker.
 He was signed as an undrafted free agent by the Houston Texans in 2015.
 He played college football at Norfolk State University.

-He was also member of the Washington Redskins and Los Angeles Rams.
-He has a wife and three children.
+He was also member of the Washington Redskins, Los Angeles Rams, Hamilton Tiger-Cats, and Atlantic City Blackjacks.

 Professional career

 Houston Texans

-After going unselected in the 2015 NFL Draft, Trail signed with the Houston Texans.
+After going unselected in the 2015 NFL draft, Trail signed with the Houston Texans.
 On September 11, 2015, the team released him with an injury settlement.

-Washington Redskins
+Washington Redskins (first stint)

-Trail was signed to the Washington Redskins’ practice squad on October 5, 2015.
+Trail was signed to the Washington Redskins' practice squad on October 5, 2015.
 He was released on October 12 but was re-signed back to the team's practice squad on November 23, 2015.

 Trail signed a futures contract with the Redskins on January 11, 2016.
 On September 3, 2016, Trail was waived by the Redskins, but was re-signed with their practice squad a day later.
 The team waived him again on September 19.